-This training session is designed to give your internal Great Place to Work project team a clear understanding of the model and methodology, and the process that we use to analyse and evaluate organisation.
+This training session is designed to give your internal Great Place to Work project team a clear understanding of the model and methodology, and the process that we use to analyse and evaluate organisations.
 The session is structured around tangible shared examples of practices implemented by other teams around the world and answers common questions about the process such as "What makes the best teams highly effective?", "How many people should be on the team?", "Which functions should be represented on the team?", and "How often should the team meet?".
 The aim of the training session is to ensure the team and wider organisation are set up for success at every point of the programme.
 This training module can be implemented pre-survey, or after the results are delivered to develop a culture change programme.

 Giftwork™ is any interaction in the workplace where an employee or manager makes the effort to give more than is expected or required, and increases the level of trust.
 We know that, if unlocked correctly, Giftwork has the power to radically transform organisations.
 We've developed a two-day Giftwork training programme for People Managers at every level of your organisation.
 This hands-on interactive programme equips managers with a toolkit to build trust, foster teamwork, and create an environment in the workplace where employees feel encouraged to go above and beyond; building a sustainable foundation for a high-performing, agile organisation.